Where can I go?

 To use these routes you simply need to download the ZIP file of the route and extract the two files.
 One is the Gogle Earth .kmz file which, if clicked will load Google earth and display the route.
 The other file is the basic information file in .PDF format.
 You can open this with Acrobat or any other PDF reader.

 From June 2017 we are starting to add routes and transfer existing ones to the ViewRanger application.
-This runs on PC and mobile phones enabling you to download our route straight to your smart phone.
+This runs on PC and smart phones enabling you to download our route straight to your smart phone.
 It also has the facility to enable you to search for any published routes in the area where you are.
 Useful search criteria will be 'handcycle friendly', 'walking with wheels' and the more conventional 'cycling' or 'walking'.
 You can enter the search term 'Cycling Otherwise' to see the list of routes we have published on Viewranger.